ZhaoBinglin2025/zhaobinglin2025.github.io/index.md

 ### Trustworthy AI & Secure Generative Models
 - **Content safety for AIGC** using diffusion models — PGD-based adversarial defense and encoder–decoder watermarking
-- **Privacy-preserving in cloud computing and Internt of Things**, including cloud-assisted and IoT security with matrix transformation methods for image denoising and segmentation
+- **Privacy-preserving in cloud computing and Internet of Things**, including cloud-assisted and IoT security with matrix transformation methods for image denoising and segmentation
 - Extending **trustworthy machine learning** and robust optimization techniques toward **digital low-carbon energy applications**

 ---